shugy0/max-vrchat-fps/README.md

 # How to Maximize Your FPS in VRChat

 This is a guide that explains what software settings you can change - both in and out of VRChat - in order to get the most performance or FPS possible.
 Please note that performance gains are made by sacrificing some quality, so I encourage you to try changing settings and find a balance that you're happy with.
-While this guide has a PCVR focus, you should be able to apply the non-VR changes and increase your FPS in desktop mode (or on Android) as well.
+While this guide has a PCVR focus, you should be able to apply the non-VR changes and increase your FPS in desktop mode (or on Android/standalone Quest) as well.

 If you are looking for computer hardware recommendations, I recommend checking out [Tupper's guide](https://tupper.notion.site/The-Current-Best-PC-For-VRChat-0636cbf57062499e80f02554afda2be4).
-It's very good, and goes in-depth about what hardware specs you want to focus on to maximize performance.
+It's very good, and explains what hardware specs you want to focus on to maximize performance.
 For hardware recommendations on a budget, I recommend asking [/r/buildmeapc](https://reddit.com/r/buildmeapc/).

 ## Summary
 **This is a detailed guide, so here is a brief summary of the changes you can make that have the biggest impact on FPS:**